Freelancer-Sirius-Revival/FLSR/Freelancer/EXE/flhook_plugins/missions/README.md

 - `Delay` Pauses for a time.
     1. `INTEGER: :0` The time to pause.

+- `Dock` Fly toward a specific object and dock to it.
+    1. `STRING` Object by name to dock to.

 - `Follow` Follows the given target.
     1. `STRING` The target name ship to follow.
     1. `FLOAT :0` Maximum distance not to exceed.